mergermarket/https-redirector/README.md

+This repo is no longer maintained and is left here for historical reference.

 Implements a very simple server that redirects traffic to https.
 One application of this (what it was created for) is an ECS service that works around the following ALB limitation (from